nicolasggdev/nicolasggdev/README.md

 # ¡Hi Everyone!
 I'm Nicolas Gonzalez G 👋

 Welcome to my Github profile.
-I am a student with a lot of passion for programming.
-I am a person who likes to be always learning and achieving goals.
-Although my profile is Full Stack Web Developer, I have a strong backend orientation and that is where I have more experience.
+I am a person with a lot of passion for programming, I like to be always learning and achieving goals.
+Although my profile is Full Stack Web Developer, I have a strong backend orientation and that's where I have more experience.

-- 📌 I'm looking to collaborate on Backend Projects.
+- 📌 I am always looking to collaborate on projects.

-- 🐱‍🏍 Always I try to improve my JavaScript
+- 🐱‍🏍 Always I try to improve my code and JavaScript.

 - 🧠 The most important thing is that I never stop learning.